TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/500-deploy.md

 ## Let's deploy

-Use `cdk deploy` to deploy a CDK app:
+Use `cdktf deploy` to deploy a CDK app:

 ```
 cdk deploy